deepchatterjeeligo/deepchatterjeeligo.github.io/_posts/2021-09-14-neural-network-basics.md

 ## Practical working of a neural-net
 Fundamental points:
 - A neural net is basically a function - $$f: \mathcal{R}^m \rightarrow \mathcal{R}^n$$.
-  Once trained, the outputs are deterministic (as opposed to stochastic).
+  Once trained, the outputs are deterministic.
   For simplicity, lets put $$n=1$$.
 - It is formed out of composition of a) a linear transformation, followed by b) a non-linear activation function.
-- The "deep" (not me.
-And I've heard that one many times) in deep-neural-nets is basically the total number of compositions, which are referred to as _hidden layers_.
+- The "deep" (has nothing to do with my name) in deep-neural-nets is basically the total number of compositions, which are referred to as _hidden layers_.
 Let's consider the simplest example of a single hidden layer,
 \begin{align}